oktytncy/OCI/remote_peering/remote_peering.md

     ![image8](print_screen/8.png)

-12. Go to the "Local Peering Gateways" tab in the "Networking/Virtual Cloud Networks/Virtual Cloud Network Details" path in VNC-A-HUB and click the "Establish Peering Connection" option to provide peer to peer connection.
+12. Go to "Local Peering Gateways" tab in the "Networking/Virtual Cloud Networks/Virtual Cloud Network Details" path in VNC-A-HUB and click the "Establish Peering Connection" option to provide peer to peer connection.

     ![image9](print_screen/9.png)